POLICY #5.1

 III.
 DEFINITIONS

-1. Appeals Committee: The Appeals Committee, comprised of three members of the President’s Cabinet, appointed by the President, reviews all appeals of any denials or other decisions made pursuant to Sections IV.H. through IV.N. of this policy.
+1. Appeals Committee: The Appeals Committee, comprised of three members of the President’s Cabinet, appointed by the President, reviews all appeals of any denials or other decisions made pursuant to sections of this Policy.

-3. Commercial Speech: For the purpose of this policy, Commercial Speech includes all spoken, written, and symbolic speech intended, in whole or in part, for the profit of the person, organization, or institution engaged in the speech.
+2. Commercial Speech: For the purpose of this Policy, Commercial Speech includes all spoken, written, and symbolic speech intended, in whole or in part, for the profit of the person, organization, or institution engaged in the speech.
 Commercial Speech at the University includes speech paid for by persons or organizations who are not Members of the University Community.
-Examples include advertisements in or on the Sharwan Smith Student Center, America First Event Center, other signage or commercial handbills.
+Examples include advertisements in or on the Sharwan Smith Student Center, America First Event Center, other signage, or commercial handbills.
 Generally, the sponsors of Commercial Speech are subject to established University fees and must comply with appropriate University procedures.

-5. Members of the University Community: For purposes of this policy, all enrolled students, all persons employed by the University, including but not limited to administrators, faculty, and staff, and all organizations comprised of Members of the University Community, such as SUUSA and Chartered Student Clubs.
+4. Members of the University Community: For purposes of this Policy, all enrolled students, all persons employed by the University, including but not limited to administrators, faculty, and staff, and all organizations comprised of Members of the University Community, such as SUUSA and Chartered registered Student Organizations.

-8. Time, Place, and Manner Restrictions: Generally speaking, Time, Place, and Manner Restrictions refer to requirements on when, where, and how messages may be presented on a University Campus.
-These restrictions are viewpoint neutral, narrowly tailored to serve significant university interests, and designed to leave open ample alternative channels of communication.
+8. Time, Place, Manner Restrictions: Requirements on when, where, and how messages may be presented on a University Campus.
+These restrictions are viewpoint neutral, narrowly tailored to serve significant University interests, and designed to leave open ample alternative channels of expression.
+These may include, but are not limited to, rules about security measures, facility use, volume, and others.
+They may be included in this Policy or other relevant means of notice and/or communication, such as handbooks, protocols, rules, procedures, and the like.

 9. University Campus: Any campus or facility, physical or virtual, owned or leased by the University.